micmejia/bible-dump/NKJV/2 Samuel/2 Sam 1.md

 And he said to me, 'Who _are_ you?'
 So I answered him, 'I _am_ an Amalekite.'

 ###### 9
-He said to me again, 'Please stand over me and kill me, for [^b]anguish has come upon me, but my life still _remains_ in me.'
+He said to me again, 'Please stand over me and kill me, for anguish has come upon me, but my life still _remains_ in me.'

 ###### 10
 So I stood over him and killed him, because I was sure that he could not live after he had fallen.
 And I took the crown that _was_ on his head and the bracelet that _was_ on his arm, and have brought them here to my lord."